 - Electric by generator – uses a lot of fuel and is counterproductive to living sustainably but is an option when all else is impossible.

 - Electric via solar panels – A great option if you have enough sunlight available through trees.
-Excellent resources are available to help you determine how many solar panels you will need.
+Excellent resources are available to help you determine how many flexible solar panels you will need.

 - Electric via water wheel – If you live near a stream, you can purchase a ready-made water wheel that will generate power from the water moving through it.